IGME-202-2231/project-2-JRissberger/README.md

 fed by the user.

 ### Wander and flock
 The fish wander around, avoiding obstacles and generally staying near other small fish.
-It also flees from jellyfish if it's being chased by one.

 #### Steering Behaviors

 - Wander
 - Cohesion
-- Flee (from jellyfish)
+- Staying in bounds
 - Obstacles - Avoids seaweed and rocks
 - Seperation - Separates from other small fish